I was talking to him over the phone.

 Then stay with me.

 Most of the students take English as a problem.
 It’s not a problem, you see.
-Why not take improving English as a challenge?
-A challenge you can overcome by practice.

 Tell me: Did you know everything about the subject you’re studying right now at your college?